Aurtikent/2_task_phase_cryptonite/picoctf/forensics.md

 1. moon landings?
 2. Effectively googling things,
-3. Trying out different approaches if one way does not work, ( i found the flag to m00nwalk2 as well in the process,) Other incorrect methods you tried:
+3. Trying out different approaches if one way does not work, ( i found the flag to m00nwalk2 as well in the process,)

+Other incorrect methods you tried:

 - Tried to decode it though morse code.
-- Visualising the image thinking it might reveal something
+- Visualising the audio thinking it might reveal something

 References